yishn/algebraic_enum/README.md

 ### Different Variant Data Types

 You can attach data of different data types to each variant of an enum.
-One restriction is that you cannot use `undefined` as your variant data type.
+One restriction is that you cannot use `undefined` or `void` as your variant data type.

 ```ts
 import { Enum } from "https://deno.land/x/algebraic_enum/src/mod.ts";